a-urq/ecape4j/README.md

 # ecape4j
 A simple Java library that computes ECAPE values and parcel paths.

+!!
+This code has not yet been run through any verification datasets.
+I am currently working with the author of the paper to verify that this works properly. !!

 # Notice to Developers
 Using this library on its own is quite boilerplate heavy and may be unwieldy.
 As of the time of writing, I am working on including this library in <a href="https://github.com/a-urq/weather-utils-java">WeatherUtils</a>.
 The WeatherUtils ECAPE parcel method will also use this code, but will take care of the boilerplate on its own.
 I have decided to also upload this library on its own in case developers wish to use their own CAPE values, LFCs, ELs, storm motions, etc.